 Equally, we can look at it the other way around and consider whether an ankle that sprained too easily might be due to misfortune, weak muscles, or maybe lack of an appropriately working nervous system.
 Either way, chiropractic with a neurological perspective and rehabilitation can help.

 I perform a detailed history and examination in order to assess the function of your muscles, tendons, joints, circulation, nervous system, and their integration as part of your overall health.

 Professionalism with an approachable and understanding attitude is assured."

 Qualifications & Associations:

 Lucy is a fully qualified Sports and Remedial Massage Therapist and a member of the Institute of Sport and Remedial Massage (ISRM).
 She trained at the London School of Sports Massage to the highest level within the sports massage field.

 As someone who has always been passionate about sport and fitness, Lucy has become an experienced marathon runner and iron distance triathlete over the past ten years.
 Since becoming a mum she has continued to race at a decent level, still completing marathons each year.
-She is often seen out pushing her running buggy along Bournemouth seafront.

 As a keen runner and triathlete, Lucy has experienced the benefits of massage first hand.
 She believes strongly in its potential to provide a remedy for musculoskeletal pain caused by sport or life’s everyday stresses.
 Massage relieves the symptoms of postural problems or chronic occupational fatigue.
-It also reduces stress, assists with emotions, improves self-awareness, flexibility and helps with relaxation.
+It also reduces stress, assists with emotions, improves self-awareness, flexibility, and helps with relaxation.